gabrielcuvillier/ue5-parametric-cornell-box/README.md

   The following types are implemented:
   - _None_ : no lighting.
 This is to be used for scenarios where an external lighting source is wanted (for example, a sun light) ;
-  - _Rect Light_ : the Rect Light is enabled, along with the Source Surface configured to not emit any real light but yet appears to be (for cosmetic purposes only, it is possible to disable its visibility in advanced attributes) ;
+  - _Rect Light_ : the Rect Light is enabled, along with the Source Surface configured to NOT emit any real light but yet appears to be.
+This is for cosmetic purposes only, it is possible to disable its visibility in advanced attributes ;
   - _Emissive Surface_ : the Source Surface only, set to an Emissive material that emits real light in the scene.
 The emissive intensity is modulated proportionally to the emissive surface area, to keep the same intensity regarless of the surface size (like a Rect Light) ;
   - _Reflected Light_ : the Rect Light oriented towards the Source Surface set to a pure diffuse material, so that it is fully reflecting the received light toward the scene.
 This is roughly equivalent to an Emissive Surface ;
   - _Directional Light_ : a "local" directional light, implemented as the Rect Light set to a barn angle of zero, and a barn length set to the height of the box relative to the wall attachment side of the light.

-    Note that the _Directional Light_ type is NOT supported in Static Lighting scenarios, as the barn attributes are not taken into account by Lightmass for some reason.
+Note that _Directional Light_ type is NOT supported in Static Lighting scenarios, as the barn attributes are not taken into account by Lightmass for some reason.
 As such, this light type is partially disabled (intensity set to 1.0) if the mobility of the lighting system is set to Static or Stationary.
 This is to prevent unecessary overbrighting of the scene, as this kind of light typically require a strong intensity to have visible effects (like the sun).
-- __Light Side__

-  To which side of the box the light is attached: _Top_, _Bottom_, _Left_, _Right_, _Front_, _Back_
+- __Light Side__: to which side of the box the light is attached: _Top_, _Bottom_, _Left_, _Right_, _Front_, _Back_.
-- __Light Color__

-  Default is [1.0 1.0 0.9], that is, white with a really slight tint of yellow
+- __Light Color__: default is [1.0 1.0 0.9], that is, white with a really slight tint of yellow.
-- __Light Intensity__

-  Value is in lumens.
+- __Light Intensity__: Value is in lumens.
+Note that it is computed more acurately than the default Unreal Engine behavior for the _Emissive Surface_ type.
-- __Light Width__ / __Light Height__

-  The Width and Height of the light, defining the visible light square.
-This is supported for all light types, including Emissive Surface.
+- __Light Width__ / __Light Height__: the physical width and height of the light source.
+This is supported for all light types, including the _Emissive Surface_ type.
-- __Light Position__
-  Offsets in X and Y of the origin of the light on the currently attached wall.
+- __Light Position__: offsets in X and Y of the origin of the light on the currently attached wall.

 #### Advanced

 - __Visible Rect Light Surface__: show/hide the Source Surface associated to Rect Light and Directional Light.
 - __Light Z Offset__: allows the light to be "detached" from the wall, for more advanced lighting setups.
+By default there is a slight offset of 0.25 to prevent gemoetry confusion issues with the attachment wall.
 - __Light Rotation Offset__: rotation of the full light system, around the barycenter of the box.
 Use with caution, as if used in conjuction with light position, you might be a bit confused on the results.
 - __Light Attenuation Radius Scale__